Cape Town: 29 Jun- 08 Jul 2018

 -you can use the Purple Bus to visit two other wineries (Constantia Glan and Silvermist Organic Vineyards), by walking from adjoining wineries.
 See the Constantia Wine Route for further details.

-8. Shosholoza Meyl Train (Capetown to Johannesburg): 08 July, 1000 (Sunday).
+8. Shosholoza Meyl Train (Capetown to Johannesburg): 08 July 1000 (Sunday).
 Be careful if using Uber to get to Cape Town Railway Station.
-You cannot choose it from the drop down menu.
+You cannot choose it from the drop-down menu.
 You must choose it by moving the pin.
-This caused an issue with us as our driver had an issue locating the station (at one point driving the wrong way down a one way street - we may have encouraged him).
+This caused an issue with us as our driver had an issue locating the station (at one point driving the wrong way down a one-way street - we may have encouraged him).
 Four(4) person sleeper cars.
-Same sex, so my wife and I were assigned different cabins.
+Same-sex, so my wife and I were assigned different cabins.
 We complained to the train manager, who reassigned us to the same cabin (he also informed us he was doing us a favor as all cabins are the same sex).
 No credit card only cash for purchases onboard the train.
 60 R per bed for linen (or bring your own).
 Issues?
 Ask for the Train Manager.
-Wine by the bottle, beer: Black Label tall boy 18 R. Weak menu: we had tomato cheese sandwich for 20 R. Nobody checked to limit the amount of luggage we brought onboard.
-At CT Railway Station, follows signs for long distance trains.
-Go to Sheyonal Meyl ticket counter to get tickets (present email voucher, that you purchased online via African Sun Travels - almost as bad as getting a JP Railpass).
-Then just prior to getting you’re tickets checked to enter the boarding area there will be a column with a printout that identifies where each passenger is sleeping (take a photo if it).
+Wine by the bottle, beer: Black Label tallboy 18 R. Weak menu: we had a tomato cheese sandwich for 20 R. Nobody checked to limit the amount of luggage we brought onboard.
+At CT Railway Station, follows signs for long-distance trains.
+Go to the Sheyonal Meyl ticket counter to get tickets (present email voucher, that you purchased online via African Sun Travels - almost as bad as getting a JP Railpass).
+Then just prior to getting your tickets checked to enter the boarding area there will be a column with a printout that identifies where each passenger is sleeping (take a photo of it).

 -An excellent resource for rail travel anywhere in the world is The Man in Seat 61.

-- Currently there is a water crisis, so if it’s brown send it down, if it’s yellow key it mellow.
+- During our visit there was a water crisis, so if it’s brown send it down, if it’s yellow key it mellow.

 - Cape Town Wine Recommendations: